kjpgit/HumbleForwarder/README.md

 ## Features

-* Doesn't forward emails marked as spam / virus.
-This requires that you enable scanning in the SES console.
+* Blocks messages that fail the SES spam/virus/authentication verdicts

 * The body/content is not modified, all attachments are kept.
 Note that SES has a 10MB sending limit.